University of the Witwatersrand: Post-apartheid: 1994–present

+In May 2024, pro-Palestinian protests took place at the University of the Witwatersrand, including encampments where students and members of the public set up tents, banners, and Palestinian flags, occupying campus grounds day and night.
+While the protests were primarily focused on political issues surrounding the Israel-Gaza conflict, allegations of antisemitic incidents and intimidation emerged in connection to the encampments.
+Subsequently, in July 2024, the Senate issued a resolution about the Israel-Gaza conflict and reaffirmed its opposition to all forms of racism, including antisemitism.

 Coat of arms

 The current coat of arms of the university was designed by Professor G. E. Pearse, and edited by Professor W. D. Howie to correct heraldic inaccuracies, before being accepted by the State Herald of South Africa in 1972.
 The design of the coat of arms incorporates a gold background in the upper section of the shield to represent the Witwatersrand gold fields – on which the mining industry that gave rise to the university is based – along with an open book superimposed upon a cogwheel, representing knowledge and industry.
 The silver wavy bars on the lower section of the shield represent the Vaal and Limpopo rivers which form the northern and southern borders of the Witwatersrand gold fields.
 Above the shield is the head of a Kudu, an antelope typical of the Witwatersrand and the university's mascot.
 The university's motto, "Scientia et Labore", meaning "Through Knowledge and Work" in Latin, appears just below the shield.

 The university's coat of arms evolved from the badge of the South African School of Mines.
 This badge consisted of a diamond with a shield superimposed upon it.
 A prospector's pick and a sledge hammer overlaid with broken ore and a mill appeared on the shield.
 The South African School of Mine's motto was the same as the university's current one, and surrounded the shield.